Savannah Car Accident lAWYERS

 When out on the road, it is important that all drivers pay attention to their surrounding areas and their fellow drivers.
 Being an attentive driver will help reduce the number of accidents on the road and any injuries as well.

-What are Common Causes of Car Accidents?
+What are Common Causes of Car Accidents in Savannah?

 • Distracted driving: Driving while distracted is easily the most common cause of car accidents on the road today.
 It has become even more prevalent with the increasing use of cell phones.
 People are now texting or checking other things on their phone rather than keeping their eyes on the road.